bradbeam/redskyops-controller/docs/tutorial.md

 kubectl get trials -l redskyops.dev/experiment=elk
 ```

 ## Re-running the Experiment

-Once a trial run is complete, you can run additional trials using `redskyctl generate trial` (again, this done automatically when using the Enterprise solution).
+Once a trial run is complete, you can run additional trials using `redskyctl generate trial` or if using the Enterprise solution, a new trial will be generated automatically.

 The tutorial experiment is not configured to isolate trials to individual namespaces: attempting to run a trial for the tutorial experiment while another tutorial experiment trial is in progress will cause conflicts and lead to inconsistent states.